 Anteby, M., Chan, C, and J. DiBenigno*.
 2016.
 Three Lenses on Professions and Occupations in Organizations: Becoming, Doing, and Relating.
 Academy of Management Annals, Volume 10. (*equal authorship)

-DiBenigno, J.M. & Kellogg, K.C.
+DiBenigno, J.M. and Kellogg, K.C.
 2014.
 Beyond Occupational Differences: The Importance of Cross-Cutting Demographics and Dyadic Toolkits for Collaboration in a US Hospital.
 Administrative Science Quarterly, 59: 375-408 (Lead Article).

 2016 W. Richard Scott Outstanding Paper Award from the Organizations, Occupations, and Work Section of the American Sociological Association